-Canoeing and kayaking are popular leisure activities in Poland.
+Canoeing and kayaking are popular leisure activities in Poland for those who enjoy getting out on the water.
 There are almost 10,000 kilometres of rivers and lakes in the country and many of these waterways are very popular for canoeing in Poland.

 The Lubuskie Lake District and the rivers of the west of Poland offer some of the best kayaking.

 Four of the best rivers in Poland for kayaking and canoeing enthusiasts are the River Obra, Warta River, River Notec, and River Drawa.
 Other rivers suitable for canoeing and kayaking include the River Odra, River Postomia, Czarna Hancza River, Brda River and the Krutynia River.

 The most beautiful route is the almost two hundred kilometre long Krutynia route.
 The river winds its way through the land of a Thousand Lakes, among a picturesque landscape of lakes and streams.
 The Krutynia River is always a wonderful experience, a close encounter with lush nature, beautiful lakes and the wildlife of the Pisz Forest.